 Adobe Firefly

-A collection of generative AI tools, primarily in Adobe Photoshop, that allow for generative AI image manipulation.
+A collection of AI tools, primarily in Adobe Photoshop, that allow for generative AI image manipulation.

 Microsoft Copilot Logo